Federal Bureau of Prisons: COVID-19 pandemic

 By July 30, 2020, there were 2,910 federal inmates and 500 BOP staff who had confirmed positive test results for COVID-19 during the nationwide COVID-19 pandemic.
 7312 inmates and 683 staff have recovered.
 There have been 99 federal inmate deaths and two BOP staff member deaths attributed to COVID-19.

 The BOP conducted executions during the pandemic that reportedly did not adhere to physical distancing rules, leading to criticism that the BOP was facilitating "superspreader" events.
 Staff reportedly refused to wear face masks, a violation of court orders, and knowingly withheld information about confirmed COVID-19 diagnoses from people who had interacted with infected individuals along with hindering contact tracing efforts and allowing staff members who had been exposed to COVID-19 to refuse testing and work.
-Public health experts called for a delay in executions, as they could not be carried out safely without risking the spread of COVID-19.
+Public health experts called for a delay in executions as they could not be carried out safely without risking the spread of COVID-19.

+Line of duty deaths

+According to ODMP, 33 officers of the BOP have been killed in the line of duty.